jhauberg/dledger/MANUAL.md

 Note that even if you choose to go with this method, you can still record the ex-dividend date for good measure.

+#### Extending records with additional dates

-Here's an example, extending the transaction with a dividend component and applying a tag with the ex-dividend date:
+Here's an example extending the same transaction with a dividend component and an additional date to go with it (e.g. the *ex-dividend date*):

 ```
 2019/02/14 AAPL (100)